w3c/authentic-web-workshop/TrustnetAuthenticWebQ.md

 Entities ranging from individual content creators up to nation-states have an interest in telling end-users that particular content either is or is not trustworthy.
 We assume that these attackers can create an unlimited number of sockpuppets and have those sockpuppets rate content in any way they want.
 To manipulate the trustworthiness shown to any individual end-user, the attacker needs to control a significant fraction of that user's trusted sources, which requires convincing the end-user to mark the attacker's sockpuppets as trustworthy.
 This is likely to happen by agreeing with the end-user's independent assessments a significant fraction of the time, which requires being honest about most ratings during that time.
 After getting "enough" subscribers, the attacker can change strategies to publish dishonest ratings.

-When an end-user's trust sources disagree about a page, the tool shows that fact.
-Since users are likely to still have a significant fraction of honest trust sources, this gives them a prompt to discover that the attacker's sockpuppets have become unreliable so that the end-user can remove them as trust sources and end the attack.
+When an end-user's trust facilitators disagree about a page, the tool shows that fact.
+Since users are likely to still have a significant fraction of honest trust facilitators, this gives them a prompt to discover that the attacker's sockpuppets have become unreliable so that the end-user can remove them as trust facilitators and end the attack.

-Another avenue of attack is to buy widely-used trust sources.
-Again, as long as attackers can't buy a supermajority or all of an end-user's sources, the user will see the disagreement among their sources, which will prompt them to mark these compromised sources as no-longer-trusted.
+Another avenue of attack is to buy widely-used trust facilitators.
+Again, as long as attackers can't buy a supermajority or all of an end-user's facilitators, the user will see the disagreement among their facilitators, which will prompt them to mark these compromised facilitators as no-longer-trusted.

 Attackers can exploit the fact that link canonicalization is done on the client and then cached on the server.
 This optimization has been useful in bootstrapping the system, but there's a good chance we'll need to abandon it once someone decides to attack it.

+Another attack is for an adversary to take control of the platform which records and disseminates trust assessments.

 ### Are there potential unintended consequences, such as enabling censorship or increasing bias?

 The primary unintended consequence of this system is in reinforcing echo chambers.
 However, most people know personally some other people who are outside of their primary echo chamber, and are likely to mark them as trusted, even if they often disagree about the trustworthiness of web pages.
-These divergent trust sources can prompt people to think harder about particular articles, and thinking harder is what breaks people out of echo chambers.
+These divergent trust facilitators can prompt people to think harder about particular articles, and thinking harder is what breaks people out of echo chambers.